 - Store leftovers in an airtight container for up to 5 days or freeze for a month.

 You don’t have to use all the varieties of vegetables.
 The recipe can be made with just cauliflower, sweet potatoes and spinach.
 Do what is easy for you.

-Nutrition information is with chicken.
+Nutrition information is with chicken and cashews.

 One serving with chickpeas has 17 grams of protein and 16 grams of fiber!

 - Cuisine: Vegan, Paleo, Gluten-Free, Dairy-Free, Nut Free Option

 Keywords: Indian stew, vegetable stew, Indian vegetable stew with coconut milk